top of page

 • Explore Lausanne and the Olympic Museum.

-• Take the train up to Les Pléiades
+• Ride the train up to Les Pléiades.

 Best Location to Stay: